 The most important thing is to understand why they are acting in baffling and sometimes hurtful ways – and remember that it's definitely not your fault.
 Knowledge is power, so read up on narcissism (I strongly recommend Disarming the Narcissist: Surviving and Thriving with the Self-absorbed, by Wendy Behary, a leading schema therapist specialising in narcissism) and develop strategies for protecting yourself and maintaining healthy boundaries.

-If you or someone close to you is narcissistic, and you would like help with that, call me on 07766 704210 or email email@example.com
+If you or someone close to you is narcissistic, and you would like help with that, email email@example.com